Skip to Content

 The park features a dedicated off street bike path

-Jean Sweeney park's bike lane, a completed part of the 'Cross-Alameda Trail.'
+Jean Sweeney park's bike lane, part of the 'Cross-Alameda Trail.'
+Such projects require advocates--and a good set of lawmakers.
 Photo: Streetsblog/Rudick

 The idea for a park started after the railroad was decommissioned in the 1990s and the land was slated to be sold to a housing developer.
 Resident and advocate Jean Sweeney found the original contract between the City of Alameda and the railroad and discovered a clause which entitled the city to purchase the land back at the original purchase price.
 As a result, the land, even though it was valued at $20 million, was purchased for just under $1 million.